SumoLogic/sumologic-documentation/docs/integrations/saas-cloud-apps/box.md

 The Sumo Logic App for Box provides insight into user behavior patterns, monitors resources, and even tracks administrative activities.
 The app consists of three predefined Dashboards, providing visibility into your environment for real time analysis.

-## Log Types

-The Sumo Logic App for Box collects Box events, which are described in detail here: https://developers.box.com/docs/#events

-## Collect Events for Box

-This section provides instructions for setting up event collection from Box for analysis in Sumo Logic.

-### Requirements and process overview

-Before you begin setting up log collection, review the required prerequisites and process overview described in the following sections.

 ### Prerequisites

 * You must have Admin or Co-Admin Box user permissions.
 See [Step 5: Authenticate Box Prerequisites](#Prerequisites_2) for more information.
 * The integration between Sumo and Box requires the SumoJanus configuration, described below.
 The system where you deploy SumoJanus and configure your installed collector and script source must have Java.

-To ensure that SumoJanus can find your Java installation, set your `JAVA_HOME` environment or absolute `PATH` variable.
+* To ensure that SumoJanus can find your Java installation, set your `JAVA_HOME` environment or absolute `PATH` variable.
 For more information, see [Step 5: Authenticate Box](#Prerequisites_2).

-### Process Overview
+## Log Types

+The Sumo Logic App for Box collects Box events, which are described in detail here: https://developers.box.com/docs/#events

+## Collecting Events for Box

+This section provides instructions for setting up event collection from Box for analysis in Sumo Logic.
+Before you begin setting up log collection, review the required prerequisites and process overview described in the following sections.

 Setting up event collection from Box for analysis in Sumo Logic includes the following tasks, which must be performed in the order in which they are presented.